sanchitdilipjain/aws-elemental-mediaconvert/docs/index.md

     -  Download the <a href="https://github.com/sanchitdilipjain/aws-elemental-mediaconvert/blob/main/prerequisite-cft.json">cloudformation template</a> from this link and Deploy it

-    -  Once the Cloudformation stack is deployed successfully please capture the values for BucketName, IAMRoleForLambda and IAMRoleForMediaConvert from the Output Section of stack
+    -  Once the Cloudformation stack is deployed successfully please capture the values for BucketName, IAMRoleForLambda, and IAMRoleForMediaConvert from the Output Section of the stack

         <p align="center"><img src="images/image2.png" class="inline" width="700" height="250"/></p>